 Very good condition with clear and vivid colors.
 No remarkable stains or wrinkles.
 No repairs have been made.
 It has been backed.
 It is almost 10% smaller in size than the original one from 1925.

-A nice view of a woman walking by the left side of the Zōjō Shrine main gate, in Tōkyō, covering herself with a paper umbrella from the snow of a winter day.
+A beautiful view of a woman walking along the left side of the main gate of Zōjōji Temple in Tokyo, shielding herself with a paper umbrella from the falling snow on a winter day.

 Very good condition with clear and vivid colors.
 No remarkable stains or wrinkles.
 No repairs have been made.
 It has been backed.
 It is almost 10% smaller in size than the original one from 1925.